mohit421/Personal_Project/Learning/Programming/Python/IteratorAndIterables/iteratorAndIterables.md

 # Iterators and Iterables - What are they and how do they work?

-    - Iterable :- On a higher level it simply means that it is something that can be looped over so for example a list is iterable because we can loop over a list

 - There are lots of confusion related to these two terms, So I tried to make readme.md file to make you understand it better

 - For example:-